raquelmgalbuquerque/backend-final-project/README.md

 # Backend final project

-This project makes use of an API template, developed by Gerardo Lima, available at [this repository](https://github.com/gerardolima/edit-2023-jan).
+This project was done my João Martinho and Raquel Albuquerque and makes use of an API template, developed by Gerardo Lima, available at [this repository](https://github.com/gerardolima/edit-2023-jan).

 ## Goal